We believe that knowledge of science is an important part of being an informed citizen.

 Fifth and Sixth Form (11th and 12th grade) students may continue their study of biology in this second-year course, which is equivalent to an introductory college biology course with laboratories.
 Students study biology at every level as it relates to four “big ideas” which include Evolution, Information, Energy, and Interactions.
 Laboratory work is also more advanced and emphasizes independent experimental design.
-At the conclusion of this course, students are prepared to take the AP examination.

-Utilizing practical knowledge learned within a conceptual framework, students gain an understanding of modern atomic theory as it applies to the chemical interaction of matter.
+Students gain an understanding of modern atomic theory as it applies to the chemical interaction of matter.
 Students examine the nature of matter, atomic structure, a variety of aspects of chemical reactions, solutions and equilibrium, and are introduced to both organic and nuclear chemistry.
 All discussions, lectures, and lab work relate to the general theme of how matter and energy work together to produce interactions in the natural world.

 This second-year course in chemistry develops a deep conceptual understanding of chemical principles such as atomic structure, chemical bonding, molecular modeling, multi-phase stoichiometry, chemical reactions, solution chemistry, kinetics, equilibria, and thermodynamics of reactions.
-The classroom structure, combining daily work and class discussions with laboratory experimentation and the completion of problem sets, gives students solid preparation for the AP examination.

 In Honors Physics, students build models (mathematical, verbal, diagrammatic, graphical, and computational) to represent types of motion and interactions.
 They then use their models to explain phenomena, to make predictions and to test hypotheses.
 Students will leave the course with a strong conceptual understanding of algebra-based Newtonian mechanics as well as an introduction to electricity and magnetism and will be prepared to take college-level physics.